arsruts/ThesisWork2023/README.md

 # ThesisWork2023

-This repository contains the materials and files of Bachelor's thesis work.
+This repository contains materials and files of the Bachelor's thesis work defended in 2023 by Rutsinskiy Arsenty on "Deep Learning Neural Networks to Identify Phlebology Disease".